PauloPhagula/site/_drafts/2019-03-10-cloud-study-jam-maputo-march-summary.md

+---
+layout: post
-# Cloud Study Jam Maputo - a short summary
+title: Cloud Study Jam Maputo - a short summary
+date: 2019-03-09
+categories: Coding
+tags: community GCP event review
+excerpt: >
   Today, we had another Google Cloud Study Jam Maputo event.
 This time it was focused on introducing the participants to Data Science concepts and how to apply them using Google Cloud Platform’s tools.
+permalink: /2019/03/10/cloud-study-jam-maputo-summary
+---

 Aided by Qwiklabs, as the tool for delivering the content i.e. the explanation, exercises and tracking progress we looked into: